SapitoSucio/froggo-guides/docs/script_commands.md

 \***repair** **<broken item number\>**{,**<char_id\>**};

-This command repairs a broken piece of equipment, using the same list of broken items as available through '`getbrokenid`'.
+This command repairs a broken piece of equipment, using the same list of broken items as available through ``getbrokenid``.

 ---------------------------------------

 \***repairall** {**<char_id\>**};

-This command repairs all broken equipment in the attached player's inventory.
+This command repairs all broken equipment in the attached player`s inventory.
 A repair effect will be shown if any items are repaired, else the command will end silently.